HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 You’ll need to make 4 holes – 1 on each corner of the tarp.
 These are for your stakes.

-Measure the diameter of the sticks you’re using as stakes, and make sure the holes you cut are smaller than that.
+Measure the diameter of the stakes you’re using, and make sure the holes you cut are smaller than that.

 Step 3: Make Some Holes For Your Poles